-- Junior Year: Pulling it All Together.
-Honors students explore the research process in the spring semester of their junior year, as they formulate ideas for their senior thesis in the hybrid seminar Honors Methods of Research (Hp-390), organized by the Honors Program Director and held in the Bastek Honors House.
+- Junior Year: Pulling It All Together.
+Honors students explore the research process in the spring semester of their junior year, as they formulate ideas for their senior thesis in the online seminar Honors Methods of Research (HP-390), organized by the Honors Program Director.
 They utilize the academic resources of Saint Peter’s and other research institutions–plus each other’s feedback and support–as they learn what it takes to produce an extended academic project of their choice.

 - Senior Year: Charting Your Future.
-Seniors delve deeply into their chosen fields and effectively prepare for graduate studies while composing the Honors Thesis Project (Hp-492)–an intensive original research project performed under the direction of an academic mentor.
+Seniors delve deeply into their chosen fields and effectively prepare for graduate studies while composing the Honors Thesis Project (HP-492)–an intensive original research project performed under the direction of an academic mentor.
 The written thesis is completed over the course of the first and early second semesters of the senior year, with an oral defense of the thesis in the second semester.
 Theses, which must be approved by the Honors Program and the student’s major department, usually apply toward both major and Honors credit.
-Honors juniors and seniors considering their academic and professional futures are strongly encouraged to consult with the Center for Graduate Scholarship and Professional Studies and the Center for Career Engagement and Experiential Learning.

 While Honors provides academic enrichment for highly motivated students, it is not a formal major or minor.
-In order to graduate with Honors (“in cursu honorum“), and to have this distinction designated on their transcript and diploma, students must complete a minimum of 30 credits (= 10 courses) designated as Honors courses.
+In order to graduate with Honors (“in cursu honorum“), and to have this distinction designated on their transcript and diploma, students must complete a minimum of 28 credits designated as Honors.
 This includes:

 1 Honors Senior Thesis independent study = 3 credits